hhsecond/ml2rt/README.rst

 Documentation
 -------------

-MLutil provides some convenient functions to convert, save & load machine learning models.
+mlut provides some convenient functions to convert, save & load machine learning models.
 It currently supports Tensorflow, PyTorch, Sklearn, Spark and ONNX but frameworks like xgboost, coreml are on the way.

 Saving Tensorflow model
 ***********************